ldgueck/LingoSketch-Wiki/README.md

    ```

 ## 🧩 Horizontal Deployment
-LingoSketch is designed to scale horizontally.
+LyngoSketch Wiki is designed to scale horizontally.
 You can run unlimited independent wiki instances on a single machine by creating custom configuration files for each:

 ```json
 {